nats-io/nats-architecture-and-design/adr/ADR-37.md

 - 409 Message Size Exceeds MaxBytes

 Calls to `next()` and `fetch()` should be concluded when the pull is terminated.
-On the other hand `consume()` should recover while maintaing its state (e.g. pending counts) by issuing a new pull request unless the status is `409 Consumer Deleted` in which case `consume()` call should conclude in an implementation specific way idiomatic to the language being used.
+On the other hand `consume()` should recover while maintaing its state (e.g. pending counts) by issuing a new pull request unless the status is `409 Consumer Deleted` or `409 Consumer is push based` in which case `consume()` call should conclude in an implementation specific way idiomatic to the language being used.

 ###### Idle heartbeats